andersbogsnes/homepage/content/presentations/apis/3_fastapi.md

 ---

-The mapped function now takes a named argument, which FastAPI will give us as a variable and we can use it in our function.
+The mapped endpoint now takes a named argument, which FastAPI will give us as a variable and we can use it in our function.

-:warning: Note that it is matched by name, so the placeholder name and the function name must be the same
+:warning: Note that it is matched by name, so the placeholder name and the function argument name must be the same

 ---